Big Business (1988 film): Plot

 In 1948, wealthy businessman Hunt Shelton and his pregnant wife are lost in rural West Virginia when Mrs. Shelton goes into labor near the town of Jupiter Hollow.
 At the local hospital, they are turned away, because it is exclusively for employees of Hollowmade, the local furniture maker.
 Mr. Shelton purchases the company on the spot, and Mrs. Shelton is then admitted.
 The Ratliffs, an impoverished couple, arrive moments later with Mrs. Ratliff also in labor.
 Both women give birth to twin girls, and the elderly nurse attending the doctor confuses and mixes up the sets of twins.
 Mr. Ratliff overhears the Sheltons deciding to name their daughters Rose and Sadie, and suggests the same names to his wife.

 Forty years later, the Shelton sisters are now co-chairwomen of Moramax in New York City, a conglomerate that is the successor to their father's business interests.
-Sadie Shelton is focused on her career to the detriment of her family, while Rose Shelton wishes for a simpler life in the country.
-As part of her business plan, Sadie plans to sell Hollowmade, but must get stockholders' approval to proceed.
-In Jupiter Hollow, Rose Ratliff has risen to the position of forewoman at the Hollowmade Factory, and is also very career-driven.
+Sadie Shelton is ruthless and focused on her career to the detriment of her family, while Rose Shelton is less business-savvy and out of touch with the needs of the company, wishing instead for a simpler life in the country.
+As part of her business plan, Sadie plans to sell Hollowmade but must get the Moramax stockholders' approval to proceed.
+Knowing that the board (which includes Rose) is sensitive to potential bad publicity harming the company's already diminished public image, Sadie assures them that the residents of Jupiter Hollow are completely on board with the sale and that operations at the factory will continue as normal.
+In Jupiter Hollow, Rose Ratliff has risen to the position of forewoman at the Hollowmade Factory and is also very career-driven.
 Meanwhile, Sadie Ratliff has always felt misplaced in rural life, and wishes for a more sophisticated life in a big city.
-Rose discovers Moramax's plans to sell Hollowmade, and makes plans to travel to New York City to stop the sale.
+Rose discovers Moramax's plans to sell Hollowmade and sensing trouble, makes plans to travel to New York City to stop the sale.
 Wanting to see the city, Sadie agrees to join her sister.

-While Sadie Shelton makes plans for the shareholders' meeting, she learns from her employee Graham Sherbourne that "R. Ratliff" plans to come to New York with his sister to stop the sale.
+While Sadie Shelton makes plans for the shareholders' meeting, she learns from her employee Graham Sherbourne that an "R. Ratliff" plans to come to New York with his sister to stop the sale.
 Sadie orders Sherbourne to locate "R. Ratliff" to prevent them from appearing at the meeting.
-A series of mixups at JFK Airport leaves the Shelton sisters stranded while the prospective buyer of Hollowmade, Mr. Fabio Alberici, takes their limousine back to the Plaza Hotel with the Ratliff sisters.
-The Ratliffs are checked into the Sheltons' suite, and the Sheltons take the suite next door, leading to a series of near-misses between the four sisters, and the men who are pursuing them romantically.
-In the meantime, Graham and his assistant/boyfriend assume that a visitor from Jupiter Hollow, Rose Ratliff's beau Roone Dimmick, is actually "R. Ratliff".
+A series of mixups at JFK Airport leaves the Shelton sisters stranded while the prospective buyer of Hollowmade, Fabio Alberici, takes their limousine with the Ratliff sisters back to the Plaza Hotel, where the shareholders' meeting is set to take place the next day.
+The Ratliffs are checked into the Sheltons' suite, which Rose Ratliff assumes is a bribe from Moramax but begrudgingly accepts.
+The Sheltons eventually arrive at the hotel and take the suite next door, leading to a series of near-misses between the four sisters.